 The exploration of compassion has really grown in western culture because of increased enlightenment and awareness from the east.
 Every major authentic spiritual tradition agrees that compassion and love are the most important qualities for protecting and sustaining life.

 Research suggests that acts of compassion activate the “pleasure centers” of the brain.
 Additionally, compassion is associated with decreased anxiety and increased overall well-being.
-Latest studies also indicate that compassion makes us healthier and happier.
+The latest studies also indicate that compassion makes us healthier and happier.

 Most of us have been conditioned to be selective about our compassion.
 We may be able to express some degree of compassion to our friends and family but are unconcerned about those who don’t look like us, live on the other side of the world, or speak a different language.

 The challenge is to recognize the basic commonality between all humans.
 Consider that everyone you meet (or don’t meet) wants to be happy.
 Everyone has a consciousness and a mind, and everyone has a heartbeat and body.
 Everyone wants to be healthy.
 Everyone has fears.
 Everyone has dreams.
 Everyone wants to be loved.

 ”Someone without compassion can’t be happy because they’re cut off from others and can’t relate to the world.
 We need to have compassion, too, for the Earth, our mother.” – Thich Nhat Hanh